djlacavera21/rbshard/README.md

 ```

 This opens a window with text areas for input and results along with an entry
 field for your secret key.
+A simple menu provides options to open files for
+encoding, save results to disk and quit the application.
+Keys must be at least
+eight characters long and invalid operations will show an error dialog.